alifelham/alifelham.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Alif Elham Khan is a research assistant at the Electrical and Computer Engineering department of North South University.
-His research is broadly focused on Machine Learning, Computer Vision, NLP & Quantum Computing.
-He also enjoys designing and developing softwares for clients.
+His research is broadly focused on optimizing complex Quantum and Machine Learning algorithms.
+He has developed optimizations in Computer Vision, NLP & Quantum Computing.
+Alif Elham Khan teaches and advises research students at the country's first [Quantum research academy](https://sites.google.com/view/mahdyresearchacademy/home?authuser=0).
+He also enjoys designing and developing tailored softwares for clients in [Fiverr](https://www.fiverr.com/alifelham).
 {style="text-align: justify;"}